-I don't know about you but finding a good roofer is might- near- impossible.
+I don't know about you, but finding a good roofer can be nearly impossible.

 Psychological outcome research has shown that half of the therapists make us better and the other half makes us worse.

-The outcome psychological research shows that the technique does not matter, the therapist is the important factor.
-If he or she is open, loving, caring then he or she can help you feel better.
+The technique used does not matter, the therapist is the important factor.
+If he or she is open, loving, and caring, then he or she can help you feel better.
 If they are uptight and nervous, they will make you uptight and nervous.
 I would think that this applies to all holistic practitioners and not just psychologists.

 As sensitive people we definitely need to feel safe and secure with any person we are working with.
-We have a responsibility and right to check therapists, physicians, massage therapists, acupuncturists, body workers and energy workers out very carefully before we put ourselves in their office.
+We have a right and responsibility to ourselves to check out therapists, physicians, massage therapists, acupuncturists, body workers, and energy workers very carefully before we put ourselves in their offices.

 It is our responsibility as clients and consumers to pick and choose based on our own needs and desires.